 CTA Charges - Charges for services to an end-use customer provided by the CTA.

 PG&E Charges - Charges (a) for services provided by PG&E; or (b) which are energy-related and which are approved by the CPUC or the Federal Energy Regulatory Commission.
+This term may also include any applicable credits due to the end-use customer or Energy Service Provider.

 B. Contact Persons: